functorz-tech/momen_doc/buildUI/cp_input.md

 * Number Input Box
 * Search Input Box

 The default type of the input box is text, with input and output types as Text (String).
-The input box can be modified to a number type, with input and output types as integer (int).
+The input box can be modified to a number type, with input and output types as Integer (int).

 > 💡 Tips: When the data type is changed to a number, the default value will automatically be set to 0.
 If you do not want to set or display a default value, you can add a page data of number type and set the default value to the page data.